Delicious Dirt Cheap Meals for When You’re Broke

 When it comes to budgeting, one of the easiest places to overspend is the food category.
-We’re so busy running from work to picking up kids to extracurricular activities, it’s almost impossible to find the will or energy to cook dinner every night.
+Finding dirt cheap meals is a great way to help balance your spending and feed your family with little effort.
+We’re so busy running from work to picking up kids to extracurricular activities, it’s important to find the easiest and cheapest dinner to cook every night.

 According to the U.S. Bureau of Labor Statistics, the average household spent $3,008 eating out1.

 $3000?
 That’s a reeaaaaally nice vacation, right?
 Or a heck of a jumpstart on a college fund, retirement savings, or debt repayment.
 When you give the savings a monetary value, like $3,000, it helps to make it easier to set budget goals and cut back on eating out.

 Even if you fight the temptation to eat out, then we have to have meal plans to plan.
 I don’t know about you, but often it can be tempting to just slosh down a bowl of cereal in front of each kid and call it a day.
 Especially after a long day at work when my husband’s working late and no one is there to witness my lack of cooking.
 While it’s tempting, there are a ton of dirt cheap meals that are not only budget friendly, but family and time friendly as well.

 What do You Eat when You’re Broke?

 The key to keeping costs down is to figure out what foods are the cheapest per serving, and then whip them together into a meal you actually want to eat.
 Cheaper foods are going to be things like oats, rice, and beans.
 Using these as staples for your dirt cheap meals will help to cut costs and fill your belly as well.

 So how do you feed your family on a tight budget (with no time or energy)?
 By creating a list of go-to favorite dirt cheap meals that can be made easily with items you always have in stock.